• Skip to main content

 Contrast Arteriography

 It is considered to be a definitive test.
-The medial or lateral deviation and occlusion of the proximal popliteal artery with extended knee confirm the diagnosis of popliteal entrapment.
-Complete obstruction of the popliteal artery in the presence of large collateral arteries and normal proximal and distal arteries is usually seen in later stages of popliteal artery entrapment syndrome.
+The medial or lateral deviation and occlusion of the proximal popliteal artery with an extended knee confirm the diagnosis of popliteal entrapment.
+Complete obstruction of the popliteal artery in the presence of large collateral arteries and normal proximal and distal arteries is usually seen in the later stages of popliteal artery entrapment syndrome.

 Even a slight irregularity of the vessel can indicate a degree of entrapment.